shutingrz/bind9/doc/notes/notes-current.rst

 -  ``dig`` and other tools can now print the Extended DNS Error (EDE) option when it appears in a request or response.
 [GL #1834]

 -  Per-type record count limits can now be specified in ``update-policy`` statements, to limit the number of records of a particular type that can be added to a domain name via dynamic update.
 [GL #1657]

+-  ``named`` and ``named-checkzone`` now reject master zones that have a DS RRset at the zone apex.
+Attempts to add DS records at the zone apex via UPDATE will be logged but otherwise ignored.
+   DS records belong in the parent zone, not at the zone apex.

 Feature Changes
 ~~~~~~~~~~~~~~~